ingeborgborhaug/sound-event-detection-aircrafts/README.md

 ### Set duration of detection
 'wav_path' is the path to the wav file you want to detect and can be found on line 80 in demonstration/interactive/SED.py.
 You can define how much of the audio you want to process by editing the variabels 'start_time' and 'end_time' on line 84 and 85.

+For testing, you can use 'aircraft-248663.wav' in 'sound-event-detection-aircrafts/dataset/test/'.

 ### Run the demonstration
 cd into sound-event-detection-aircrafts in the terminal, and run: